cjdbarlow/bedside-notebook/anaesthesia/considerations/positioning.md

 ###Trendelenburg
 The head-down position:
+* Airway oedema
+Due to increased venous pressure.
+	* Check cuff leak prior to extubation
+	* Consider dexamethasone
+* Passive regurgitation of gastric contents
+* Further reduction in FRC, compliance, and increased atelectasis
+Greater in obese patients due to weight of abdominal viscera.
 * Results in more extreme CVS changes than the supine position
-* Further reduction in FRC and increased atelectasis
+	* Increased VR and LVEDP
-Greater in obese patients due to weight of abdominal viscera
+	Beware cardiac failure.
 * Raised ICP
 * Raised IOP
-* Increased passive regurgitation

 ###Reverse Trendelenburg